 6 Halloween Driving Tips for Parents and Teen Drivers

 Eliminate Impaired Driving.
-Impaired driving not only includes alcohol or drug use, but also being distracted, tired, or strongly emotional.
+Impaired driving not only includes alcohol or drug use, but also being distracted, tired, or powerfully emotional.
 Put electronic devices away and keep your head up, you never know when a ghoul or goblin may try and cross the street.
-If you’re “trunk or treating” this year, make sure you remove all decorations that can cause an obstruction while driving.
+If you’re “trunk or treating” this year, make sure you remove all decorations that can obstruct while driving.

 Limit Teen Night Driving.
 Research has shown the risk of a crash goes up dramatically at night, and most crashes occur between 9 p.m. and midnight.
 Halloween is a particularly stressful time for teen drivers, who may be excited about school parties and costumes, or looking at decorated houses, and less on the heavy foot traffic.